Korzer420/LoreMaster/README.md

 - Badoon grant an ability.
 - The journal entry at the end of PoP grant an ability (Ability is only shown at the lore tablet at the start of PoP.
 This is the only power that by default is excluded (see below for more details))
 - The world sense tablet in the black egg temple does count.
-- Willow grants an ability.
+- Willoh grants an ability.
 - Myla grants an ability.
 (Myla doesn't disappear)
 - Quirrel in Crystal Peaks grants an ability.
 (Always present)
 - Emilitia in the city grants a power.